Rdatatable/data.table/README.md

   42. Subsets using logical expressions in `i` never returns all-`NA` rows.
 Edge case `DT[NA]` is now fixed, [#1252](https://github.com/Rdatatable/data.table/issues/1252).
 Thanks to @sergiizaskaleta.

+  43. `setattr()` catches logical input that points to R's global TRUE value and sets attributes on a copy instead, along with a warning, [#1281](https://github.com/Rdatatable/data.table/issues/1281).
+Thanks to @tdeenes.

 #### NOTES

   1. Updated error message on invalid joins to reflect the new `on=` syntax, [#1368](https://github.com/Rdatatable/data.table/issues/1368).
 Thanks @MichaelChirico.